TheLartians/Observe/README.md

 # lars::Event

-A thread-safe C++11 event-listener template and observable value implementation.
+A thread-safe event-listener template and observable value implementation for C++17.

-# Example
+# Examples

+Full examples can be found in the [examples directory](https://github.com/TheLartians/Event/tree/master/examples).

 ## lars::Event